 University Residence Halls(Dormitories)

-UW-Madison has two types of residence halls: undergraduate or graduate.
-Further information about university housing is on the University Housing website.
+UW-Madison has three types of residence halls: undergraduate, graduate, or the short course dorms.
+Further information about university housing is on the University Housing website or the Short Course Dormitory website.
 Rates for an academic year are announced each July.

 If you sign a contract for university housing, you are committed to the cost of the room for the full academic year.
 If you leave Madison after fall semester, you will lose the security deposit (currently $300) required by University Housing.
 This will release you from the contract after fall semester and exempt you from paying for spring semester.
 There are no exceptions to this policy.